-Kansas statutes require general obligation debt to be less than 30% of assessed valuation including motor vehicle.
-The current legal debt limit is \$46.4 million.
+Kansas statutes require general obligation debt to be less than 30% of assessed valuation.
+The current legal debt limit is \$49.1 million.
 The graph above shows the difference between the City's current total outstanding G.O. debt (principal only) of \$14.7 million compared to what is allowed according to State statutes.
 The red indicates the City's level of G.O. debt as compared to the black line which indicates the legal limits (30% of assessed valuation including motor vehicle).